 - Change of Service

 - Any licensee that has applied to CDPH for renewal of a license, or for reinstatement of a license that has been voluntarily suspended, may begin or continue providing care prior to obtaining approval of the renewal or reinstatement by CDPH.

 Effective July 17, 2021 these licensure waivers allowing a hospice provider to provide care prior to obtaining approval from CDPH for renewal or reinstatement of a license or to add a location or change a service will expire.
 All hospice providers with an existing waiver must have their license issued, renewed or reinstated prior to July 17, 2021 to continue providing care.

 3. SQHC Article 6, section 6.3 (A)

 - Due to the state of emergency, health examinations, tuberculosis testing, and background checks for new employees are temporarily suspended.
-The hospice shall ensure each employee completes these actions as soon as practicable but no later than 30 days after the expiration of the state of emergency.
+The hospice provider shall ensure each employee completes these actions as soon as practicable but no later than September 30, 2021.

 4. HSC sections 1746 (d)(6) and (g) and 1749 (b)(5), SQHC Article 2, sections 2.1, 2.8, and Article 5, section 5.8